thoni56/jregr/README.md

 `-dir` find testcases and expected output in this directory, also write actual output there

-`-xml` create Junit compatible `xml`files instead of output to console (collect in Jenkins etc.)
+`-xml` create Junit/Ant compatible `xml`files instead of output to console (collect in Jenkins etc.)

 `-noansi` don't use ansi codes to erase passing tests from console